jamespericles/Portfolio/to-do.md

   <!-- - Fix weird flittering effect when clicking between Navbar items
   Didn't start occuring until adding javascript -->
   <!-- * on mobile, without a top margin of 250px, the text wraps to the right of the image, but when adding that margin, it no longer wraps around the image on larger screens -->

+* Adjust layout of six placeholder projects
+  Center image and text